TiLied/CSharpToJavaScript/articles/exampleHelloWorld.md

 Create new c# project.
 > [!NOTE]
-> Make sure to use full path in "Generate2Async" method!
+> Make sure to use full path in "GenerateAsync" method!

 Program.cs
 ```csharp